bdschi1/bdschi1/README.md

 ## Bridging the gap between **institutional finance** and **production‑grade AI**
-_Translating discretionary investment logic into reproducible, autonomous software agents and data engines that generate training labels at scale**.
+_Translating discretionary investment logic into reproducible, autonomous software agents and data engines_ _that generate training labels at scale._

 ***